DigitalPhonetics/IMS-Toucan/README.md

 Speaking of plots: in the directory you specified for saving model's checkpoint files and self-explanatory visualization data will appear.
 Since the checkpoints are quite big, only the five most recent ones will be kept.
-Training will stop after 300,000 update steps have been made by default for TransformerTTS and FastSpeech2, and after 500,000 steps for MelGAN.
+Training will stop after 300,000 update steps have been made by default for Tacotron2 and FastSpeech2, and after 500,000 steps for MelGAN.
 Depending on the machine and configuration you are using this will take between 2 and 4 days, so verify that everything works on small tests before running the big thing.
 If you want to stop earlier, just kill the process, since everything is daemonic all the child-processes should die with it.

 After training is complete, it is recommended to run *run_weight_averaging.py*.
 If you made no changes to the architectures and stuck to the default directory layout, it